Thor Broadcast Logo

 Question:

-Hello, I'm interested in knowing more about the features of your F-LBAND-TX/RX product.
-What is the security barrier that's mentioned for the Fiber portion?
-I have a requirements to prove that devices on the same layer as the Coax portion are isolated from one another.
+Hello, I'm interested in learning more about the features of your F-LBAND-TX/RX product.
+What is the security barrier mentioned for the fiber portion?
+I have a requirement to prove that devices on the same layer as the coax portion are isolated from one another.
 The device is a receiver/decoder only, right?

 Answer:

-If you only need one GPS, here is the link to the F-1GPS-TX/RX, which will get the job done.
-Please note that we also have a very similar solution for Satellite Antenna L-band over fiber (F-LBAND-TX/RX) and for Cable TV RF with a fiber break.
+If you only need one GPS, here is the link to the F-1GPS-TX/RX, which will do the job.
+Please note that we also have a very similar solution for satellite antenna L-band over fiber (F-LBAND-TX/RX) and for Cable TV RF with a fiber break.
 These devices are essentially rated for different RF frequency ranges.

 Question: